DrewWilson04/DrewWilson04/README.md

 Hey!
 My name is (An)drew, im from Ohio.
-I work for a home remodeling company.
-I am a Senior in High School, some things about me are that I love the ocean and the weather.
-I'm interested in Artificial Intelligence and the blockchain.

-I am currently working on rockets to study and collect data on tornadoes and tropical weather and am working on building a completely electric, carbon fiber car.
+I am currently working on collecting weather data, by launching rockets with data collection devices installed, to help better understand the weather and to help better predict the weather.
+I am also in the process of starting a vodka and whiskey company, [biciktyl](https://bicikyl.com/future).
+I speak English, but am in the process of learning Spanish.
+I have been to 19 different countries and 23 different states.

 **Reach out/connect with me:**